simonsobs/nemo/examples/equD56/README.md

 can be found in this directory.
 You can run it with:

 ```
-python selFnExample.py equD56.yml
+python selFnExample.py equD56.yml 5.0 full
 ```

+Here, the second argument is the cut in fixed_SNR, and the final argument specifies the footprint to use (see the `selFnFootprints` dictionary in the .yml config file - this is commented out by default).

-You can also generate mock cluster catalogs using the output from nemo by using the `nemoMock` script:
+You can generate mock cluster catalogs using the output from nemo by using the `nemoMock` script:

 ```